 - Argentina is a country of wind.
 Not only in Patagonia but also in the northwest the wind can be fierce.
 If you happen to pitch a tent (as opposed to sleeping in your vehicle), best bring a dome-style tent with rain-fly.

-Did you camp in Argentina?
-Feel free to share your experiences in the comment section below.
+Have you enjoyed overland camping in Argentina?
+Please share your experiences in the comment section below.